fr0gger03/flask_pandas/IMPLEMENTATION_PLAN.md

 ## Success Criteria

-✅ All environments (local, production, dhi) work correctly ✅ 1Password integration successful
+✅ All environments (local, production) work correctly ✅ 1Password integration successful
 ✅ All tests pass
 ✅ No secrets in git repository